A New Form Of Northern Lights Discovered In Finland – By Amateur Sky Watchers

 Maxime Grandin is one of the physicists on Palmroth's team.
 He was able to analyze the photographs using free software called Stellarium to pinpoint the tips of the dunes' "fingers" and calculate their azimuth and elevation, based on the location of the star located behind it.

-"With a single picture, you cannot get any information," he tells NPR.
+"With a single picture, you cannot get any information on the altitude of the dunes," he tells NPR.
 "You need two pictures to retrieve the location of a given feature in space."

 The angular information from the pictures allowed Grandin to triangulate the altitude of each finger.
 He found that the whole structure was at an altitude of 100 kilometers (about 60 miles).
 He projected the structures onto a map, locating them in the atmosphere above Sweden.

-It turns out the amateur sky watchers had not only identified a new type of aurora – they had helped scientists illuminate a part of the Earth's atmosphere that isn't well known.
+Turns out the amateur sky watchers had not only identified a new type of aurora – they helped scientists illuminate a part of the Earth's atmosphere that isn't well known.

-Grandin says the part of the atmosphere where the dunes are found — the ionosphere — has been studied less than other areas because it's hard to take measurements in this zone.
+It's in the ionosphere, a region of the upper atmosphere containing charged particles.
+Grandin says the part of the ionosphere where the dunes are found has been studied less than other areas because it's hard to take measurements in this zone.

 "Satellites cannot fly at such low altitude, balloons cannot reach that high altitude, even radars generally do not really resolve the measurements at those altitudes."
 He says the region "is called very often 'the ignorosphere' because we basically ignore almost everything about it."

-But the dunes discovery is already shedding new light on the ionosphere.
+But the dunes discovery is already shedding new light on the ignorosphere.

 Palmroth, Grandin and other authors of a study published in the journal AGU Advances suggest that a possible cause for the dunes could be a mesospheric bore: a rare phenomenon that to their knowledge had never been observed at the auroral zone or investigated using auroral emissions.

-So the finding is an important one for science — and Grandin says that the role of citizens was crucial.
+So the finding is an important one for science — and Grandin says the role of citizens was crucial.

 "Without them asking questions, without them even taking the pictures in the first place, we would probably have never heard of the dunes and never investigated them," he says.
 "The dunes certainly have been existing for centuries or millennia.
 But it was about noticing them and bringing them to the attention of scientists and asking questions."